 Pothos, it merely takes believing to believe.
-In the bar, actors traumatized by the business of professional vulnerability, worn thin inside from keeping double books, the private/public ledgers.// Romantic relationships that require turning parts of your brain off.// I was having one of those daydreams endemic to the under-30-these being fantasies of death, recognition, and consummation.
+In the bar, actors traumatized by the business of professional vulnerability, worn thin inside from keeping double books, the private/ public ledgers.// Romantic relationships that require turning parts of your brain off.// I was having one of those daydreams endemic to under-30s: fantasies of funerals, fantasies of "making it"; moving pictures of pre-conjugal liason.

-- Kelsey, Bernadette Corp. - 2 Chorus: Hyperstition is just law of attraction for straight men.
+2 Chorus: Hyperstition is just law of attraction for straight men.